idesai/tpm2-attestation/docs/Remote-attestation-with-tpm2-tools.md

 Note: The “Service-Provider“ has no further information recorded about the platform at the end of the registration.
-It only knows that a registration request was made by some platform and that it's EK is registered in the pool of valid EKs with the Privacy-CA.
+It only knows that a registration request was made by some platform and that it's EK is registered in the pool of valid EK with the Privacy-CA.

 The sequence diagram below shows the interactions during the registration.<br>
 [Registration](/docs/diagrams/registration)